the-events-calendar/event-tickets/readme.txt

 = ✨ Features =

+✔️ Attendees can purchase tickets to events
 ✔️ Attendees can RSVP to events
-✔️ Attendees can purchase tickets to events
 ✔️ Sell tickets with PayPal and/or Stripe using our free commerce solution, Tickets Commerce.
-✔️ Add RSVPs and tickets to posts, pages, or custom post types ✔️ Collect ticket fees by connecting your PayPal business account ✔️ Generate sales and attendee reports
+✔️ Add RSVPs and tickets to posts, pages, or custom post types ✔️ Collect ticket fees by connecting your PayPal business or Stripe account ✔️ Generate sales and attendee reports
 ✔️ Ticket stock countdown
 ✔️ Automatic ticket confirmation emails